-In summary, medium-scale experiments reinforce Gurobi and QAHS as the most effective solvers for realistic traffic assignment tasks formulated as QUBOs.
-Gurobi continues to provide optimal solutions efficiently, while QAHS offers a scalable alternative with constraint satisfaction, predictable runtime, and near-optimal performance.
-Classical metaheuristics such as SA and Tabu do not deliver sufficient value at this scale.
+In summary, the medium-scale experiments show that Gurobi and QAHS are the most effective solvers for TFO formulated as a QUBO problem.
+Gurobi continues to provide optimal solutions efficiently, while QAHS offers a scalable alternative with reliable constraint feasibility, predictable runtimes, and near-optimal solution quality.

-In the next section, we extend the evaluation to large-scale, real-world scenarios with thousands of vehicles, including city-wide routing toward both random and predefined destinations, which generate distinct congestion patterns.
+In the next section, we extend the evaluation to large-scale city-scale scenarios involving thousands of vehicles, including routing toward both random and predefined destinations, which generate distinct congestion patterns.